GeoMaciolek/steamvr-clean-reinstall/README.md

 ### Warnings

-This script WILL delete files on your conputer, and may do so in unexpected ways, especially if you make any configuration changes, or if you have Steam or SteamVR installed in unusual locations.
+This script WILL delete files on your computer, and may do so in unexpected ways, especially if you make any configuration changes, or if you have Steam or SteamVR installed in unusual locations.
 Use this at your own risk!